 Picture this: It’s Monday morning, and instead of going through 500 CVs, you’re discussing long-term talent needs with your hiring manager.
 Screening is complete, candidates are ranked, and interviews are scheduled automatically.
-This isn’t a dream; it’s the new AI-powered reality for recruiters.
+This is the new reality of AI-powered hiring.

 Traditional Recruiter vs. AI-Enhanced Recruiter